Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Spatially Completely Anisotropic Triangular Lattice (SCATL)

-In Fig.~\ref{fig:Neel_Gapless}, we depict the averaged order parameter $\langle M\rangle_d$ for the parameters along the vertical line displayed in Fig.~\ref{fig:NC} which goes from the 2D N\'eel (5) to the 2D N\'eel (7).
-We observe that between the two 2D N\'eel ordered phases -- faithfully identified by the average spin structure factor-- , there is a region with lower LRO, signaled by the decrease of $\langle M\rangle_d$.
-The corresponding spin structure shows 1D N\'eel order.
+In Fig.~\ref{fig:Neel_Gapless}, we plot the averaged order parameter $\langle M\rangle_d$ for different lattice sizes along the vertical line displayed in Fig.~\ref{fig:NC}, which goes from a 2D N\'eel state with $t_3= t_2>>t_1$ (5) to a 2D N\'eel state occurring for $t_2>>t_3$ (7).
+In both N\'eel phases, the value we obtain, $\langle M\rangle_d \simeq 0.44$, closely matches the value obtained in the square lattice limit, i.e., $t_i=t_j>>t_k$, with precise QMC calculations, $M=0.4373$ ~\cite{Sandvik99}.
+Between the two 2D N\'eel ordered phases, faithfully identified by the spin structure factor and the order parameter, there is a region with lower LRO signaled by the decrease of $\langle M\rangle_d$.
+The value of $\langle M\rangle_d$, although finite, clearly decreases as the lattice size increases, suggesting $M\rightarrow 0$ in the thermodynamic limit.
+Furthermore, the corresponding spin structure factor shows the expected pattern for 1D N\'eel order.
 We identify this region as a trivial gapless QSL.
 The same features are observed in the two other limiting cases (1) and (3).